Skip to the main content.

 Are Spam Texts on the Rise?

-Spam texts are definitely on the rise.
+There’s definitely been an increase in spam texts.
 While COVID-19 and the TRACED Act have contributed to the rising text spam rates, the growth of technology is also making it even easier for individuals to get scammed.
 Here are some comprehensive statistics on the growth of text spam in the last few years:

 Which Types of Text Scams Are Most Common?